HeyMoon/learningenglish/EnglishVocabularyInUse-Upper-intermediate/unit_12/everyday_minor_problems.md

 #### stain
 verb

-1. [verb/noun] to leave a mark on something that is difficult to remove:
+1. [verb] to leave a mark on something that is difficult to remove:

    Tomato sauce stains terribly - it's really difficult to get it out of clothes.